Street View Of Fremont East District Sign In Las Vegas

 Tour the Neon Museum

-Praying Mantis sculpture at the entrance of Container Park in Downtown Las Vegas
+An art installation outside of Container Park in Downtown Las Vegas

 Tour Downtown Las Vegas Container Park

-Visit the Mob Museum
+Visit Vegas' Organized Crime Museum, the Mob Musem

 Ride the SlotZilla Zipline

-Gouge Yourself at the Heart Attack Grill
+Gorge Yourself at the Heart Attack Grill

 Party At the Las Vegas Downtown Rocks Free Concert Series

-Fly To the Grand Canyon?
+Fly To the Grand Canyon